test-fullautomation/robotframework-testsuitesmanagement/test/TSM_TestUsecases.rst

   [VARIANT_HANDLING / GOODCASE]

-   **With variant name in command line / with 4 byte UTF-8 characters inside name**
+   **With variant name in command line and with variant configuration file in suite setup of robot file / with 4 byte UTF-8 characters inside variant name**

    Expected: Execution with selected variant